bwvdnbro/samcrhss-webpage/schedule.md

 15.30 - 17.30
 : Practical exercises and open session with lecturers on using codes

-19.00
+18.30
-: Dinner and Whisky Tasting at Parliament Hall
+: Blown away + BBQ at West Sands

 ## Wednesday 28/08